tholinka/crunchyroll-html5/README.md

 _All modifcations can be found [here](https://github.com/YePpHa/JavascriptSubtitlesOctopus)._

 ## Build
-Building this project will result in a `bundle.js` file in the `/dist` directory.
+Building this project will result in a `crunchyroll-html5.user.js` file in the `/dist` directory.
 To make it run on Crunchyroll you need to prepend a userscript header that allows for script execution on `http://www.crunchyroll.com/*`.
 I've currently not made it able to build for each browser or userscript.

 Before building make sure that you have installed [Node.js](https://nodejs.org/) and [Yarn](https://yarnpkg.com/) (optional).
 After that you're required to install the project dependencies through either Yarn or NPM.

-Building is done by running the script `start`:
+Building is done by running the script `build`:
 ```
-yarn run start
+npm run build
 ```

 ## TODO